beginner117/sim-lvdt/Kumar/README.md

 Here is the list of modules:

-    feed.py - contains the dimensions of preliminary NIKHEF designs design.py - contains all the classes that returns the coil geometry coil.py - contains all the classes that returns coil properties
+    feed.py - contains the dimensions of preliminary NIKHEF designs and wire types used design.py - contains all the classes that returns the coil geometry coil.py - contains all the classes that returns coil properties
     femm_model.py - contains the classes that models the coils, magnets in FEMM